Momentum Investing: The Trend is Your Friend

 You may be suspicious of momentum investing.
-Making decisions on the market’s latest mood swings does not sound prudent.
+Making decisions on the market’s latest mood swings does not sound careful.
 Instead, many Oxford Club Members tend to gravitate towards value investing.
-Value investing is about buying quality stocks at a reduced price.
+Which is about buying quality stocks at a reduced price.
 Who doesn’t like a great deal?

-“Buy low, sell high” is the value investors adage and momentum investing requires buying high.
+“Buy low, sell high” is the value investors adage.
+And momentum investing requires buying high.
 But the strategies are not mutually exclusive.
-In fact, the most successful investors mix investment strategies for greater returns.
-Momentum investing may require buying high, but if the prices keep rising than it is a valuable investment.
+In fact, the most successful investors mix strategies for greater returns.
+Momentum investing may require buying high, but if the prices keep rising then it is a valuable investment.

 Value investing and momentum investing are both good strategies, but neither are fool proof.
 The best investors combine these strategies.

-However, in the last 52 weeks CMG has recovered.
-Since the beginning of the new year, Chipotle has been one of the strongest publicly traded companies.
-Shares are up over 50%.
+However, in the next 52 weeks CMG has recovered.
+Chipotle was one of the strongest publicly traded companies in 2019.
+With shares up over 50% at the time.

 Chipotle is a good example of mixing value and momentum investing.
-The prices were down from their pre-food-poisoning highs, making it a value investment.
+The prices were down from their pre-food-poisoning highs, which made it a value investment.
 And then the prices soared making it a good momentum investment.

-Shares are up 5.79% over the last week.
+Shares are up 2% over the last week.
 Any stock can have a good week, but great momentum stocks perform well over longer periods of time.
-Shares of CMG have increased 38.02% over the past quarter, and 114.64% over the last year.
+CMG climbed consistently through 2021, even trading close to $2,000 at one point.